-Children under five are particularly prone to finger injuries, with one-year-olds the most likely to hurt themselves.
-There are lots of things you can do to cut down the risk of serious injuries.
+Children under five are particularly prone to jammed finger injuries, with one-year-olds the most likely to hurt themselves.

 Finger protection strips

 More children are injured by the hinge side of the door than the handle side.
 Finger protection strips help prevent this injury by stopping children from putting their fingers in

 These strips don’t affect the appearance of